4 Swaps

 4.1 Nature of Swaps

-• Comparison with Forward Contracts: Unlike forward contracts, which culminate in a single cash flow exchange on a future date, swaps facilitate multiple cash-flow exchanges over time.
-This difference highlights swaps’ flexibility and applicability in various financial strategies.
+• Comparison with Forward Contracts: While forward contracts involve a single cash flow exchange at a future date, swaps facilitate multiple exchanges over time, making them more flexible and useful for various financial strategies.

-• Conceptually, a swap can be viewed as a series of forward contracts bundled together.
-This perspective underscores its utility in hedging and financing operations, where the timing and value of cash flows are critical.
+• Conceptual View: A swap can be seen as a series of bundled forward contracts.
+This perspective highlights its role in hedging and financing, where cash flow timing and valuation are crucial.

 4.2 Interest Rate Swaps

-• Roles Defined: In this arrangement, Apple assumes the role of the fixed-rate payer, while Citigroup takes on the position of the floating-rate payer.
+• Apple is the fixed-rate payer, while Citigroup is the floating-rate payer.

 June 8, 2022 2.20 550 750 -200